-The Atlantic Salmon Conservation Foundation was established in 2005 for the purpose of assisting community groups in the restoration and improved conservation of the Atlantic salmon resource in Atlantic Canada and Quebec.
+The Foundation for Conservation of Atlantic Salmon was established in 2005 for the purpose of assisting community groups in the restoration and improved conservation of the Atlantic salmon resource in Atlantic Canada and Quebec.
 The Foundation is committed not only to achieving results commensurate with its resources, but it is also committed to applying best practices in audit and evaluation so that it can measure its results and report them for accountability to its interested parties, and generate lessons learned to improve future practice.

-Furthermore, the Funding Agreement with the Government of Canada and The Atlantic Salmon Conservation Foundation requires the Foundation to have developed and submitted an audit and evaluation strategy to the Minister within 180 days following the signing of the Funding Agreement.
+Furthermore, the Funding Agreement with the Government of Canada and The Foundation for Conservation of Atlantic Salmon requires the Foundation to have developed and submitted an audit and evaluation strategy to the Minister within 180 days following the signing of the Funding Agreement.
 That requirement was fulfilled by the Foundation in submission of its original strategy document on 19 July 2007.
 Fisheries and Oceans Canada followed-up in March 2008 by providing the Foundation with some suggested revisions.
 As a result, the Foundation submitted a substantially revised strategy document as part of the 2009 Business Plan in October 2008.